LieberInstitute/visiumStitched/README.md

 `visiumStitched` prepares `SpaceRanger` (10x Genomics) output files so you can stitch the images from groups of capture areas together with `Fiji`.
-Then `visiumStitched` builds a `SpatialExperiment` object with the stitched data and makes an artificial hexogonal grid enabling the seamless use of spatial clustering methods that rely on such grid to identify neighboring spots, such as `PRECAST` and `BayesSpace`.
+Then `visiumStitched` builds a `SpatialExperiment` object with the stitched data and makes an artificial hexagonal grid enabling the seamless use of spatial clustering methods that rely on such grid to identify neighboring spots, such as `PRECAST` and `BayesSpace`.
 The `SpatialExperiment` objects created by `visiumStitched` are compatible